dcramer/wp-lifestream/readme.txt

 * Personalizable CSS classes.
 * Detailed configuration options.
-* Supported services: twitter, pownce, facebook, last.fm, del.icio.us, flickr
+* Supports nearly every major social networking website (see)
 * Unlimited number of feeds in your Lifestream.
 * Supports grouping of events.
 * Localization ready!
 * Daily digest available to summarize your activities.

+== Built-in Feeds ==

+The plugin includes most of the major social networking feeds available.
+You may add your own, as well as send me ideas for new feeds at dcramer@gmail.com.

+* Facebook
+* Digg
+* Blog
+* Twitter
+* Reddit
+* De.licio.us
+* Jaiku
+* Last.fm (Revamped plugin in 0.38)
+* Flickr (Improved display in 0.39)
+* Photobucket
+* Pownce
+* YouTube
+* Google Reader
+* Yelp
+* MySpace Blog
+* Skitch
+* Identi.ca
+* Pandora
+* Hulu
+* TwitPic
+* Vimeo
+* StumbleUpon
+* Tumblr
+* Amazon Wishlist
+* Ma.gnolia
+* Zooomr
+* Blip.fm
+* Brightkite
+* Picasa (Web)
+* Kongregate

 == Localization ==

-Current the addon is localized in the default language of English, as well as the following languages.
+Currently the plugin is localized in the default language of English, as well as the following languages.
 If you wish to submit a localization please send it to dcramer@gmail.com.

 * Chinese (Simplified)
 * Japanese